 The code began with a brief, but meaningful Act Preliminary to the Legislation Induced by the Emancipation of Slaves.
 Introduced during the Extra Legislative Session by the House Judiciary Committee and ratified on December 19, 1865, the act emphasized some of the alleged benefits the code provided to African Americans.
 Under the new law, African Americans gained the right to own property, to make contracts, and to sue and be sued.
 Burt and Wardlaw emphasized the paternalistic intent that many white southerners believed justified the creation of the Black Code.
 The authors noted that the freedmen "received protection under the law in their persons and property."
-Burt and Wardlaw also defined an individual's race according to their ancestry.
+Burt and Wardlaw also defined an individual's race according to their ancestry .
 Section III of the law noted: "All free negroes, mullatoes, mestizos, all freedmen and freedwomen; and all descendants through either sex of any of these persons, shall be known as persons of color."
-The law considered any person with "Caucasian blood seven-eighths or more shall be deemed a white person."1 This racial distinction was significant because the law made it clear that while slavery no longer applied to persons of color, "such persons are not entitled to social and political equality with white persons."2 In Black Over White:Negro Political Leadership in South Carolina During Reconstruction (1979), historian Thomas Holt recognized the burden the codes placed on all African Americans, not just the freedmen.
-Concerning the South Carolina free black population, Holt wrote that "Conceding all the oppressions and indignities of their 'quasi-free' status under the old regime, the free Negroes had generally enjoyed an economic freedom in fact if not in law, that enabled many of them to live comfortably and in some cases wealthy lives."3 Emancipation "threatened the ex-slave with a serfdom only a notch or two above slavery" and eroded the rights of previously free blacks "without granting them political weapons with which to defend themselves."4 The first act of the Black Code made clear where African Americans stood in society when compared to whites and set the stage for more blatant and discriminatory laws to come.
+The law considered any person with "Caucasian blood seven-eighths or more shall be deemed a white person."
+This racial distinction was significant because the law made it clear that while slavery no longer applied to persons of color, "such persons are not entitled to social and political equality with white persons."
+In Black Over White: Negro Political Leadership in South Carolina During Reconstruction (1979), historian Thomas Holt recognized the burden the codes placed on all African Americans, not just the freedmen.
+Concerning the South Carolina free black population, Holt wrote that "Conceding all the oppressions and indignities of their 'quasi-free' status under the old regime, the free Negroes had generally enjoyed an economic freedom in fact if not in law, that enabled many of them to live comfortably and in some cases wealthy lives."
+Emancipation "threatened the ex-slave with a serfdom only a notch or two above slavery" and eroded the rights of previously free blacks "without granting them political weapons with which to defend themselves."
+The first act of the Black Code made clear where African Americans stood in society when compared to whites and set the stage for more blatant and discriminatory laws to come.

 Originating in the Senate, the Criminal Law bill initially failed to pass into law.
 The House Judiciary Committee reintroduced the bill and Governor Elect Orr subsequently ratified it on December 19, 1865.
 The Criminal Law Act defined a variety of felony and misdemeanor crimes.
 Additionally, the law established acceptable punishments for both whites and blacks based on the severity of the crime committed.
-In
+In constructing the act, Burt and Wardlaw clarified those crimes and punishments that applied to "persons of color" only and those that applied to blacks and whites alike.

-1 The Statutes at Large of South Carolina, Volume XIII (1866; reprint, Columbia: Republican Printing Company, State Printers, 1875), 245.
+&lt;sup>1 The Statutes at Large of South Carolina, Volume XIII (1866; reprint, Columbia: Republican Printing Company, State Printers, 1875), 245.